conmeconte/Witcher_Memory_Match/README.md

           - params: none
           - returns: whether the game is won or not
      - **Card**
+       - *dom_element - property that stores the dom element that represents the card
        - *create_element*
          - purpose:
            - does everything necessary to make the dom element.